irvnet/kube101/README.md

     root@web:/usr/src/app#
     ```

-4. Check on the app locally using curl (this will take a little while)
+4. Check on the app locally using curl (this will take a little while for the tcp timeout)

     ```
     curl 127.0.0.1:5000
     // a lot of html output ending with:
     ConnectionError: Error -2 connecting to redis:6379.
 Name or service not known.
     ```

+    leave the bash shell on the web pod using **exit**.

 5. Let's make the application available within the cluster using a service